MichaelLedger/ScriptFontViewer/README.md

 ## Output

-The tool generates a PDF file containing:
+The tool generates a PDF or PNG file containing:
 1. The rendered text using the specified font and settings
 2. Visual indicators for all font metrics
 3. Bounding boxes showing both standard and precise glyph bounds
 4. Detailed measurements and metrics information
 5. Information about characters that extend furthest above and below the baseline

-The PDF filename is automatically generated based on the font name, size, and tracking values unless an output path is specified with `-o`.
+The output filename is automatically generated based on the font name, size, and tracking values unless an output path is specified with `-o`.
+The file extension (.pdf or .png) is determined by the chosen output format.

 ## Notes